alanshortis/gulp-boilerplate/README.md

 * Optimize images.

 `svgsprite`
-* Optimise SVG icons.
+* Optimise SVG icons, add `icon-` prefix to their IDs and remove the needless `fill` attribute.
-* Spite all SVG icons so they be used using `use`.
+* Create an SVG sprite.

 `watch`
 * Watch SASS files for changes and run `css`.